Business Education, Computer Science, & Library Media Department

 BUSINESS EDUCATION COURSES

-CAREER & FINANCIAL MANAGEMENT Half year – ½ credit, Grades 9-12
+CAREER & FINANCIAL MANAGEMENT - Half year, ½ credit, Grades 9 - 12

-MARKETING 1: INTRODUCTION TO MARKETING Half year – ½ credit, Grades 9-12
+MARKETING 1: INTRODUCTION TO MARKETING - Half year, ½ credit, Grades 9 - 12

-SPORTS AND ENTERTAINMENT MARKETING Half year – ½ credit, Grades 9-12
+SPORTS AND ENTERTAINMENT MARKETING - Half year, ½ credit, Grades 9-12

 COMPUTER SCIENCE & PROGRAMMING COURSES

-INTRODUCTION TO COMPUTER SCIENCE Half year—1/2 credit, Grades 9-12
+INTRODUCTION TO COMPUTER SCIENCE - Half year - ½ credit, Grades 9 - 12

-Through a project based learning approach, students who are interested in computers and developing software applications will explore a variety of computer systems (hardware and software applications) and programming languages to create interactive applications and systems.
+Through a project-based learning approach, students who are interested in computers and developing software applications will ex-plore a variety of computer systems (hardware and software applications) and programming languages to create interactive applications and systems.
 By collaborating in a hands-on environment, students will develop problem solving skills, software design and debugging strategies.
 They will develop an appreciation for the foundations of computer science (file management, data structures, procedures, and algorithms).
-Students will work on projects (both individual and team) in the areas of computing career options, graphics and games, animation and art, electronics systems, and interactive fashion, all using a variety of programming languages.
+Students will work on projects (both individual and team) in the areas of computing career options, graphics and games, animation and art, electronics systems, and interactive fashion, all using a variety of programming lan-guages.
 Students will develop a working knowledge of computer system designs, and skills and strategies that will serve a basis for the Computer Science Essentials course.
 Designed for students who have not taken Computer Applications for Business & Life in middle school or who want to develop technology and programming skills in a half-year course.

-COMPUTER SCIENCE ESSENTIALS Full year—1 credit, Grades 9-12
+COMPUTER SCIENCE ESSENTIALS - Full year, 1 credit, Grades 9 - 12

 Computer Science Essentials (CSE) is the first course in the Project Lead the Way (PLTW) Computer Science strand.
 Students experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
-The course aims to develop computational thinking and generate excitement about career paths that utilize computing.
-CSE helps students develop programming expertise and transition from the block-based programming to text-based programming languages.
+The course aims to develop computational thinking and generate excitement about career paths that utilize com-puting.
+CSE helps students develop programming expertise and transition from the block-based programming to text-based program-ming languages.
 The course is designed to introduce students to a range of topics in computer science while building confidence that prepares them to move to advanced computer science courses.
-This course requires a working knowledge of basic software, hardware, and file management.
+This course requires a working knowledge of basic software, hard-ware, and file management.

-INFORMATION LITERACY COURSE
+INFORMATION LITERACY COURSES

-TECHNOLOGY, RESEARCH & SOCIAL MEDIA Half year – ½ credit, Grades 9-12
+TECHNOLOGY, RESEARCH & SOCIAL MEDIA - Half year, ½ credit, Grades 9 - 12

 This course focuses on technology and information literacy skills while using social media & research tools through project-based instruction.
 Some of the hands-on projects may include, but are not limited to creation of videos, podcasts, 3D images and public service announcements (PSA).
 Students will develop comprehensive understanding of Microsoft applications, online resources and databases, and new cloud-based and social media applications.
-This course is a great foundation for future technology and research classes, as well as college and careers.
+Students will also develop methods on identifying and critically ana-lyzing the misinformation imbedded in fake news on social media and on websites.
+This course is a great foundation for future tech-nology and research classes, as well as college and careers.
 It also provides support for students to complete projects assigned in their academic classes.
-Designed for students who have not taken Computer Applications for Business & Life in middle school or want to develop additional technology and information literacy skills.
+Designed for students who have not taken Computer Science Discoveries in middle school or want to devel-op additional technology and information literacy skills.